atomicdata-dev/atomic-data-browser/CONTRIBUTE.md

 Issues and PR's are welcome!
 Note that your code changes will be distributed under the MIT license of this repo.
+Check out the [Roadmap](https://docs.atomicdata.dev/roadmap.html) if you want to learn more about our plans and the history of the project.
 Talk with other devs on our [Discord][discord-url]!

 [discord-badge]: https://img.shields.io/discord/723588174747533393.svg?logo=discord